-Advocacy and lobbying efforts are led by Meals on Wheels Association of Texas, a separate 501(c)(6) statewide association founded in 2004 that conducts state and national legislative advocacy on issues of importance to meals-serving organizations for seniors and adults with disabilities in need of nutritional support.
+Advocacy and lobbying efforts are led by the Meals on Wheels Texas Advocacy Committee.
+The committee conducts state and national legislative advocacy on issues of importance to meals-serving organizations for seniors and adults with disabilities in need of nutritional support.

-Meals on Wheels Association of Texas (MOWAT) leadership works closely with the Texas Department of Agriculture (TDA), the Texas Health and Human Services Commission (HHSC), the Texas Legislature and, on occasion, Congress to ensure that MOWAT:
+Meals on Wheels Texas (MOWXT) leadership and the Advocacy Committee work closely with the Texas Department of Agriculture (TDA), the Texas Health and Human Services Commission (HHSC), the Texas Legislature and, on occasion, Congress to ensure that MOWTX:

 - Continues to be a stakeholder that has input as rules, regulations and funding that impact meals programs are being revised